Sharif2499/GTL-MLE-Assignment-Submission/README.md

 Output: The model outputs two sets of predictions: one for NER and one for POS tagging.

 Dataset
 The dataset used in this pipeline consists of Bangla sentences with annotated Named Entity (NER) and Parts of Speech (POS) tags.
+The dataset had five sentences having one tab and the rest had zero tabs which had been preprocessed during preprocessing

 Data Structure:
 Sentences: A collection of sentences in Bangla, each represented as a list of tokens.